 The HT Act came into force on the 1 September 2006 and provides a framework for regulation of research involving the removal, storage, use and disposal of human tissue.
 The Act requires that human tissue, defined as relevant material, is disposed of appropriately.
 The disposal requirements may vary depending on whether or not the tissue is from the living or the deceased.
 Research participants, or their relatives, should be made aware of how their tissue will be disposed of as part of the consent process.
-The Human Tissue Authority (HTA) code of practice 5 'disposal of human tissue' provides guidance on the standards expected for the disposal of human tissue.
+The Human Tissue Authority (HTA) Code of Practice and Standard E Research provides guidance on the standards expected for the disposal of human tissue.